This post may contain affiliate links, please see the privacy policy for details.

 Instructions

 • Juice 1 lime into a large bowl of water.
-Soak corn in husk for 1 hour.
-Soak skewers in a separate glass of water.
-(If using wooden skewers).
+Soak corn in husk for 1 hour in this mixture.
+Soak skewers in a separate glass of water (if using wooden skewers).

-• Slice 1” off the top off the corn and insert the skewer.
+• Slice 1 inch off the top off the corn and insert the skewer.

 • Melt the butter and combine with juice from 1 lime, garlic powder, salt, oregano, and chili lime seasoning.